Denmark: Foreign relations

 Denmark wields considerable influence in Northern Europe and is a middle power in international affairs.
 In recent years, Greenland and the Faroe Islands have been guaranteed a say in foreign policy issues such as fishing, whaling, and geopolitical concerns.
 The foreign policy of Denmark is substantially influenced by its membership of the European Union (EU); Denmark including Greenland joined the European Economic Community (EEC), the EU's predecessor, in 1973.
 Denmark held the Presidency of the Council of the European Union on seven occasions, most recently from January to June 2012.
 Following World War II, Denmark ended its two-hundred-year-long policy of neutrality.
 It has been a founding member of the North Atlantic Treaty Organization (NATO) since 1949, and membership remains highly popular.

 As a member of Development Assistance Committee (DAC), Denmark has for a long time been among the countries of the world contributing the largest percentage of gross national income to development aid.
 In 2015, Denmark contributed 0.85% of its gross national income (GNI) to foreign aid and was one of only six countries meeting the longstanding UN target of 0.7% of GNI.
 The country participates in both bilateral and multilateral aid, with the aid usually administered by the Ministry of Foreign Affairs.
 The organisational name of Danish International Development Agency (DANIDA) is often used, in particular when operating bilateral aid.
+According to the 2024 Global Peace Index, Denmark is the 8th most peaceful country in the world.